manasavuppu/Starbucks-Health-Analyzer/README.md

 All the data used for the project is given below:
 1. [Starbucks Nutritional content](https://stories.starbucks.com/uploads/2019/01/nutrition-1.pdf)
 2. [Starbucks Stores](https://data.world/data-hut/starbucks-location-dataset)

+**Key Features**
+This app comprises two main pages:

+*Introduction*: Users can find information on the purpose behind creating this app, background details, and an overview of the app itself.

+*How Healthy is your Beverage*: This section empowers users with interactive features.
+The functionalities available on this page include:
+Sugar vs. Caffeine Analysis (%DV): Compare and analyze the percentage of Daily Value (%DV) for sugar and caffeine content in your chosen beverages.
+Beverage Healthiness: Explore a visual representation of the Healthiness Score through an intuitive categorization meter.
+This feature provides an easy-to-understand assessment of the nutritional value of your selected drinks.

 # How to View the App